-Children can be traumatised by seeing and hearing violence and abuse.
+All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
+Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
+In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
 They may also be directly targeted by the abuser or take on a protective role and get caught in the middle.
 In the long term this can lead to mental health issues such as depression, self-harm and anxiety.

 Children affected by domestic abuse reflect their distress in a variety of ways.
 They may change their usual behaviour and become withdrawn, tired, start to wet the bed and have behavioural difficulties.
 They may not want to leave their house or may become reluctant to return.
-Others will excel, using their time in your care as a way to escape from their home life.
+Others will excel, using their time at School as a way to escape from their home life.
 None of these signs are exclusive to domestic abuse so when staff are considering changes in behaviours and concerns about a child, domestic abuse is considered as a possible factor.